ablab/spades/docs/getting-started.md

 # Quick start

 - SPAdes is an assembler for second-generation sequencing data (Illumina or IonTorrent).
 PacBio and Nanopore reads are supported *only* as supplementary data.
-SPAdes can assemble genomes, metagenomes, transcriptomes, viral geonmes etc.
+SPAdes can assemble genomes, metagenomes, transcriptomes, viral genomes etc.

 - Download SPAdes binaries for [Linux](https://github.com/ablab/spades/releases/download/v3.15.5/SPAdes-3.15.5-Linux.tar.gz) or [MacOS](https://github.com/ablab/spades/releases/download/v3.15.5/SPAdes-3.15.5-Darwin.tar.gz).
 You can also compile SPAdes from [source](https://github.com/ablab/spades/releases/download/v3.15.5/SPAdes-3.15.5.tar.gz) (requires g++ 9.0+, cmake 3.16+, zlib and libbz2).
 SPAdes requires only Python 3.8+ to be installed.

-- Test your SPAdes intallation by running
+- Test your SPAdes installation by running

 ```
     bin/spades.py --test